Permitting Requirements & Fees

 Washoe County [RENO MSA]

 A Permit must be obtained from the solid waste management authority for any Solid Waste Disposal, Incinerator, Process, Waste Tire or Compost facility.
 An approval to operate must also be obtained from the solid waste management authority for any transfer station, Material Recovery or salvage yard facilities.
+Some permits and approvals have fees associated with them.
+These fees are described in this Solid Waste Fee Summary.
+Here is the link to NDEP's ePayment login page.

 Regulatory Jurisdiction: There are three Solid Waste Management Authorities in Nevada that administer solid waste management regulations including permitting and enforcement.
 The Nevada Division of Environmental Protection (NDEP) administers all permitting activites outside of Clark and Washoe Counties; NDEP also has the responsibility to review the Washoe and Clark county solid waste programs.